 Calling a game a 'walking simulator' was probably meant to be pejorative, but I can't think of a better description of what games like Tacoma and Gone Home—and developer Fullbright—do better than any other game: build a world I want to walk around in, explore, and learn to love.
 In Tacoma, the player walks into an abandoned space station and a mystery.
 Exploring this detailed setting feels like spending time in a real place, and hours spent there make the departed crew intimately familiar.
 I saw dozens of tiny stories, comedies and dramas, unfold as I watched the crew through VR recordings and dug into their discarded belongings.
 If you want to see the future of storytelling, to experience characters and plot in a way that can't be duplicated in a book or a movie, go for walk in Tacoma.

-Simulations and city builders
+Simulations, sports games, and city builders

 A lot of players have the same story about Euro Truck Simulator 2.
 Lured in by curiosity, we try this ridiculous-looking game about driving trucks back and forth across a low-budget Europe.
 Then, hours later, we're flicking headlights up and down while driving through the night.
 It starts to rain somewhere outside Berlin, the sound adding percussion to whatever's playing on the central European radio station.
 We're hooked and don't even know why.
 Even on a different continent in American Truck Simulator it can have the same effect, proving that ordinary inspirations modeled well enough can make for extraordinary games.